A form of Real Life Writes the Plot.

 - talkSPORT sacked its talk show host, Jon Gaunt, after an interview with a councillor.
 Gaunt wasn't keen on plans to exclude smokers from being foster parents and described the councillor as a 'Nazi' and an 'ignorant pig'.
 The interview was live.

-- St. Louis talk radio host Dave Lenihan made a slip of the tongue when discussing the rumor that Condoleeza Rice was interested in the position of NFL commissioner.
+- St. Louis talk radio host Dave Lenihan made a slip of the tongue when discussing the rumor that Secretary of State Condoleezza Rice was interested in the position of NFL commissioner.
 Meaning to say that she would be a "huge boon" to the League, he slipped and instead called her a "huge coon."
-He immediately apologized profusely for the racial epithet, but when his show returned from commercial, it was the station's general manager speaking, revealing that Lenihan had been fired ''during the break.’’
+He immediately apologized profusely for the racial epithet, but when his show returned from commercial, it was the station's general manager speaking, revealing that Lenihan had been fired during the break.

-- Steve Shapiro, Nick Cellini and Chris Dimino were the hosts of a morning show on 790 The Zone in Atlanta, GA.
-After former NFL star Steve Gleason wrote an article on living with ALS, they decided a skit making fun of Gleason and "joking" about his life expectancy would be perfect for their show.
+- Steve Shapiro, Nick Cellini and Chris Dimino were the hosts of a morning show on WQXI in Atlanta, GA.
+After former NFL star Steve Gleason wrote an article on living with ALS, they decided a skit making fun of Gleason and "joking" about his life expectancy would be perfect for their show (Atlanta's Falcons are bitter division rivals with the New Orleans Saints, the team Gleason played with).
 They were fired by the end of the day, and quickly lost their weekly television show on the local CBS affiliate.

 - Don Imus was fired from his sports radio show in 2007 after referring to the Rutgers women's basketball team as "nappy-headed hos".